The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Methodology validation with the TNG50 simulation

 \subsection{Reference measurements}

 In TNG50, we measure the following quantities: the sAM, the maximum rotation velocity $V_{\rm max}$ and velocity dispersion $\sigma_{\rm t}$, as follows.

-{\it Specific angular-momentum.} The SFR-weighted $\js$ integrated directly on the star-forming gas in the simulation output in 3D, i.e. corresponding to a \OII\ weighting.
+{\it Specific angular-momentum.} The SFR-weighted $\js(r)$ is calculated using \Eq{eq:AM:3d} with $\rho(\vec{x})$ as the star-forming gas density, which corresponds to a \OII\ weighting, using the 3D positions, velocities and densities of all SF gas at a given radius.
+We then use the cumulative profile $\js(<r)$ to then define the total sAM from max$(\js(<r))$.

 {\it Velocity dispersion.} The gas velocity dispersion $\sigma_{\rm t}$ is defined as the 1D line-of-sight dispersion assuming isotropy, namely it is equal to $\sigma_{3D}/\sqrt{3}$.
-Here, $\sigma_{\rm 3D}$ is the average (SFR-weighted) of the internal velocity dispersion of star-forming gas inside kpc-sized patches at galacto-centric radii of 1.5--2.5$\Re$, i.e. in the outskirts, a method similar to \citet{PillepichA_19a}.
+Here, $\sigma_{\rm 3D}$ is the average (SFR-weighted) of the internal velocity dispersion of star-forming gas inside kpc-sized patches at galacto-centric radii of 1.5--2.5$\Re$, a method similar to \citet{PillepichA_19a}.
 In order to account for thermal broadening for $T=10^4$ K gas, we incorporate a $\sigma_{\rm th}\approx15.7~\kms$ component into $\sigma_{\rm 3D}$ by adding it in quadrature\footnote{This approach follows in spirit the calculations in Appendix A of \citet{PillepichA_19a}.
-However, note that \citet{PillepichA_19a}, in method (ii) of their appendix, have inadvertently added $\sigma_{\rm th}\approx15.7~\kms$ to their line-of-sight velocity dispersions, while for a $T=10^4$ K ideal monoatomic Hydrogen gas that value corresponds to the 3D velocity dispersion, as implemented in this work.}.
+However, it is important to note that \citet{PillepichA_19a}, in method (ii) of their appendix, have inadvertently added $\sigma_{\rm th}\approx15.7~\kms$ to their line-of-sight velocity dispersions, while for a $T=10^4$ K ideal monoatomic Hydrogen gas that value corresponds to the 3D velocity dispersion, as implemented in this work.}.
 This definition of line-of-sight SFR-weighted velocity dispersion at $\sim2\Re$ has the advantage that it closely mimics our observations $\sigma_{\rm t}(2\Re)$ (see \S~\ref{section:methodo:3D}).

 {\it Rotational velocity.} The rotation velocity $V$ is calculated as the SFR-weighted mean of the azimuthal velocities of the same patches used for the calculation of the velocity dispersion.